Amazon claims that migrating from MongoDB to DocumentDB is “as easy as changing the database endpoint to the new Amazon DocumentDB cluster”.

 ● jsonSchema: tests the data governance controls provided by MongoDB

-60% of all of the correctness tests failed when running against the DocumentDB API emulation.
+65% of all of the correctness tests failed when comparing the DocumentDB API emulation to MongoDB.
 For developers, this means that:

 Any existing MongoDB apps relying on this functionality would need to be re-engineered if they are to be migrated to DocumentDB